stonkage/fantastic-broccoli/README.md

 - [Uptime-Kuma](https://github.com/louislam/uptime-kuma)
 - [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/)

-Homepage css has been documented so you can go with your own theme, mkdocs and kuma both work but there may be some elements that look little off
+Homepage elements have been documented so you can go with your own theme if you choose, mkdocs and kuma both work but there may be some elements that look little off.

 ---